 My attention was recently drawn to a page on Instagram which is being used as a platform to degrade darker skinned black women and showcase the idea that light skinned women are supposedly superior.
 The dark skin vs light skin battle has been going on long before I was born and has been seen throughout history.
 Take for instance, the brown paper bag test.
 A test which allegedly was used to determine whether people should be accepted and included.
 Lighter than the bag?
 Free to pass.
 Darker than the bag?
 Left on the doorstep.
 This was used to validate entry to social events and even churches.
 Another reason for this rivalry, is that in times of slavery, it tended to be the darker skinned slaves, who were made to work in the fields, whilst light skinned slaves, could work in the house and were considered to be more aesthetically pleasing.
 A few years ago, it almost became ‘fashionable’ to be light skin.
 A ‘trend’ to be dating a light skin.
-To be living in a society where the colour of your skin, plays a large part in determining the value others place on you, popularity and your worth within relationships, is so upsetting.
+To be living in a society where the colour of your skin, plays a large part in determining the value others place on you, popularity and your worth within relationships, is so upsetting, particularly when this is based on the proximity to whiteness.
 Black women are sadly disadvantaged, regularly facing sexist and racist comments.
-Experiencing racism from our own race, when we should be uplifting and supporting each other, is sickening.
+Colourism from our own race, when we should be uplifting and supporting each other, is sickening.
 I saw a comment underneath one of the posts on the page, which alike the rest, was praising light skinned women and attacking darker skinned ladies.
 It read, ‘If you don’t stand for all women, you stand for no women’.

 I’ll let that sink in.